-My new book, Fine Art Inkjet Printing: The Craft and Art of the Fine Digital Print, is now published in all forms as of June 2017.
+My new book, Fine Art Inkjet Printing: The Craft and Art of the Fine Digital Print, was published in 2017.
 E-book versions are available from the publisher, Rocky Nook.
 Signed versions of the printed book are available directly from me (contact me and we'll work it out), and Rocky Nook and the normal online retailers carry the unsigned version.

 I'm very excited about the publication of this book and love how it came out.
 Here's the blurb from the publisher:

 In an era of digital capture, digital darkrooms, and online galleries, serious photographers still have a deep respect for the photographic print.
 There is a profound difference between posting your image to a website and printing and sharing your photographic work.
 For many, the photographic print is the only way to complete the photographic process that begins with the image’s capture.
 In Fine Art Inkjet Printing: The Craft and the Art of the Fine Digital Print, photographers learn all they need to know to be able to create beautiful prints worthy of building a print portfolio, selling to clients, or hanging in a home or gallery.

 Author Jim Nickelson—photographer, master printer, and educator—guides you through the entire process step by step, beginning with the principles of creating a fine print.
 In Fine Art Inkjet Printing, you’ll learn all about:

 •Hardware considerations, including Epson and Canon printers

 •The color management process, from camera to software (Adobe Lightroom and Photoshop) to your printer’s color profiles

 •The best ways to capture images for maximum post-processing flexibility

 •Both global and local adjustments in Lightroom and Photoshop